 TL;DR: Unless you have a complex SPF record that exceeds the SPF DNS query limits, you should not flatten SPF records.
-Flattening SPF records can cause email delivery issues and reduces the trustworthiness of your domain.
+Flattening SPF records can cause email delivery issues and can harm the trustworthiness of your domain.

 Recently we got a support call from a customer who was experiencing a strange email delivery issue.